harischatzianastasiou/Data-Grouping-Algorithms-Snaps/README.md

         - For the simulation of the normal behavior we created [flasktemp][2] and mystartup-snap.
 Flasktemp is a weather python snap application using flask web framework.
 Mystartup-snap is a snap bash script, to automatically run the weather python snap application when the device starts.
         - For the simulation of the abnormal behavior we created [pyflooder-flasktemp][3], an HTTP Flood python script that could stop the webpage used in 'flasktemp'.

-    - DenStream is chosen as the algorithm for clustering the measurements.
+    - [DenStream][4] is chosen as the algorithm for clustering the measurements.
 DenStream, was chosen as it uses a pioneering mechanism to detect groups in a stream, by which it keeps in memory specific points.
 Unlike other clustering algorithms, it aims for an approximate result, and focuses on lightweight clustering.

     - The efficiency of DenStream in each behavioral simulation is examined.